 In June of 2016 the University of Michigan Library (U-M Library) and Knowledge Unlatched (KU) began a collaboration “to study and overcome remaining obstacles to the spread of open access scholarly publishing in the humanities and social sciences.”
-We are now very pleased to announce that one product of this partnership will be a survey of academic librarians in the United States conducted by Christopher Barnes, PhD, a fellow at U-M Library and an LIS student in the School of Information.
-The survey, to be released towards the end of November, will target librarians involved in the decision-making process behind participation in open access (OA) initiatives targeting monographs in the humanities and social sciences (HSS).
-Librarians currently considering joining an OA initiative, or who have declined to join, are also encouraged to participate.
-The goal is to determine the major impediments to the scalability of initiatives like KU from the perspective of collections staff, both in terms of increasing the number of participating libraries and the percentage of OA HSS monographs in their collections.
-Financial and budgetary concerns will of course feature prominently in the study, but so too will issues like discoverability, preservation, and workflow.
-Dr. Barnes will conduct a series of follow-up interviews in early 2017 to add context and nuance to the survey responses.
-He will complete his work in the early spring, present his findings to U-M Library and KU on 10 May, and then hopes to publish in a scholarly journal.
+The first product of this partnership was a survey of academic librarians in the United States conducted by Christopher Barnes, PhD, a fellow at U-M Library and an LIS student in the School of Information.
+The survey, released in November 2016, targeted librarians involved in the decision-making process behind participation in open access (OA) initiatives targeting monographs in the humanities and social sciences (HSS).
+Librarians considering joining an OA initiative, or who have declined to join, were all encouraged to participate.
+The goal was to determine the major impediments to the scalability of initiatives like KU from the perspective of collections staff, both in terms of increasing the number of participating libraries and the percentage of OA HSS monographs in their collections.
+Dr. Barnes conducted a series of follow-up interviews in early 2017 to add context and nuance to the survey responses.
+The final project report is now available from Deep Blue and from the KU Research website.